Eladvain/movie-app/README.md

 # movie-app
-Searching and finding movies we want to watchץ
+Searching and finding movies we want to watch.
 This project is written in react.